Located on Lower Level Four (LL4) of the Tom Bradley Wing: Department Map

 There are over 200,000 volumes in the history book collection with especially strong collections in biography, travel, wars involving the United States, the West, Native Americans, and Los Angeles area history.

-The California Index, an online resource which may be accessed through the LAPL website, indexes information about people, places, and events that have had a significant impact on life in Southern California.
+The California Index, an online resource that may be accessed through the library website, indexes information about people, places, and events that have had a significant impact on life in Southern California.
 It is also a guide to the department's California Biography and Vertical Files, which include clippings from journal and newspaper articles, and various ephemera on subjects of local interest.
 Some of this content has been digitized and is available online through the California Index.

 The Genealogy Collection at Central Library numbers more than 40,000 volumes, including more than than 10,000 genealogies.
 A family name index to the collection is available through the databases link on the library home page.
-"The Clan of Tomkyns" by Robert Angus Tompkins is now available online as a pdf.
+"The Clan of Tomkyns" by Robert Angus Tompkins is now available online as a PDF.